Iddo Porat: Proportionality, Global Constitutionalism, and Religious Minority Rights

-In 2013 Porat published a book titled Proportionality and Constitutional Culture co-authored with Professor Moshe Cohen-Eliya.

-The book deals with the worldwide expansion of the proportionality doctrine and argues that it should be attributed to a "culture of justification", namely a culture that requires from the state to justify its actions.
-The book situates the proportionality doctrine in a historical, cultural and political context and compares it with balancing in American law.
+In his 2013 book Proportionality and Constitutional Culture (Cambridge University Press, with Moshe Cohen-Eliya) Porat explains that the spread of proportionality, which is part of global constitutionalism, reflects a "culture of justification," namely a culture that requires the state to justify each of its actions.
+The book situates the doctrine of proportionality within a historical, cultural, and political context and compares it with American balancing.